 This is an attempt to point to a discourse meant to be both about Cybernetics (a minimalist approach to its cognitive tools, see following sections) and digital technologies (generically referenced as "media").
-This approach to sharable knowl- edge description will be defined in more specific terms, the text will try to create a foundation borrowing from Cybernetics, Information Theory, Graphs and contemporary AI and data practices.
-In the subsequent chapters we will keep building and reviewing the concepts involved into an hopefully relatively solid sharable cognitive artefact, giving a basic vocabulary to start creating a framework to describe current phenomena (one for all, in a very daring flight, coscioussness).
+This approach to share- able knowledge description will be defined in more specific terms, the text will try to create a foundation borrowing from Cybernetics, Information Theory, Graphs and contemporary AI and data practices.
+In the subsequent chapters we will keep building and reviewing the concepts involved into an hopefully relatively solid shareable cognitive artefact, giving a basic vocabulary to start creating a framework to describe current phenomena (one for all, in a very daring flight, coscioussness).

 This text is not meant to be an essay about or a history of Cybernetics, if the reader even heard about it.
-There is already plenty of good material about the subject: some references [6, 41, 40, 8].
+There is already plenty of good material about the subject: some references [10, 55, 54, 12].
 Cybernetics-based representations/interpretations are at the basis of nowadays science, technology, experiences and research pathways.
 It is true the term has lost its explanatory drive due to historical circumstances.
-For a thorough dissertation about the history of cybernetic research please see [14].
-For a review about some more historical background that has led to this elaboration please see [19].
-Existing concepts and novelties presented in a different light in this text: hyperconnected cybernetic systems (HCS), fractal scale and cognitive costs associated with HCS.
-The text will try to define a frame and working hypothesis for those novelties.
-In general, starting points in current research are studies in Networks, Graphs Analysis and Machine Learning; some of which are mentioned in the references.
+For a thorough dissertation about the history of cybernetic research please see [18].
+For a review about some more historical background that has led to this elaboration please see [23].
+Existing concepts and novelties presented in a different light in this text: hyperconnected cybernetic systems (HCS, as stepping stone for further intuitions), fractal scale and cognitive costs associated with HCS.
+The developed outcome is a tentative definition for seminal concepts like: capacity, context as shared semantics in particular about its role in interfaces as evolutionarly accumulating boundaries between systems, feedback as gain in capacity via pre-shared semantics in the shape of functionally compounded contexts in different layers of applications stacks.
+The text will try to define a frame and working hypothesis for those novelties and possible applications in best practices.
+Starting points in current research are studies in Networks, Graphs Analysis and Machine Learning as a team activity proper of data teams; some of which are mentioned in the references.
+As a general reference, this works starts from the ripples of works carried on by Hofstadter and Dennett [24] [25].